RTB Rent Register - Residential Tenancies Board

 • For number of bedrooms, it must be the same number.

-• The Register includes all new and annual registrations received by the RTB in the last 24 months.
+• The register includes all new and annual registrations received by the RTB in the last 24 months.

 Can I use other sources for comparable rents?